The Atlas Corporation, a cyberpunk-evil-militarised-megacorp-but-in-space, appears in the Borderlands video games series. Which started in 2009.

 This article is based on the first Borderlands game.
 It doesn’t yet include most elements from Tales of the Borderlands and later stories.

-Atlas was one of the megacorporations that came to prominence as mankind colonised space.
+Atlas was one of the megacorporations that came to prominence as humanity colonised space.
 Like most of its competitors it was present in numerous industries and services.

 However, Atlas Corporation gradually fell behind.
 To avoid being ripped apart by other megacorps, they invested in moonshot projects .